udda/multiload-ng/README.md

 * Original multiload contains old and unmantained code, Multiload-ng is actively mantained
 * Multiload-ng has a [Wiki](../../wiki)!
+* Multiload-ng runs on a variety of panels, including those of the original multiload
 * Multiload-ng has additional graphs, and more will be added in the future
-* Multiload-ng has more graphical customizations, like individual colored border
+* Multiload-ng has more graphical customizations, like individual size/interval/border
 * Multiload-ng has color schemes support
-* Multiload-ng responds to mouse events with customizable actions
+* Multiload-ng responds to mouse events with per-graph customizable actions
 * Multiload-ng can choose its orientation regardless of panel orientation
+* Multiload-ng has higher limits for graph size and update interval
 * Multiload-ng can also be run without any panel
 * ...and so on